-Flexible positioning: A log burner can be installed in many places inthe home, as long as it can be vented to the outside of the house.
+Flexible positioning: A log burner stove can be installed in many places in the home, as long as it can be vented to the outside of the house.
 This gives you a lot of flexibility to zone-heat any room or space.
 With a few well-placed stoves, you could almost entirely replace your central heating

 Powerful heat output: One of the biggest advantages of having a woodburner in your home is the quality of the heat.
 Operating on the principle of radiant heat, a stove warms an area faster and more efficiently than traditional central heating radiators.

 Economical heating: With energy bills rising, wood is a comparatively cheaper source of fuel, costing less that gas, oil or electricity per BTU.
 With some strategic positioning and careful use, you could save money on your heating bills.

 Environmentally friendly: Burning wood is considered to be a carbon neutral alternative to fossil fuels such as gas, oil or coal, because its combustion does not increase the net amount of carbon dioxide cycling through the atmosphere.

 Self-sufficient heating: If you would like to reduce your reliance on the supply of gas and electricity, installing a woodburner is an excellent way to become more self-sufficient.
 With a warm, reliable stove, you will stay warm and cosy through power cuts and more.

 Visit the showroom If you are thinking of installing a woodburning stove in your home, Sussex Fireplace Gallery have a comprehensive range for you to choose from.
 For more information about any of our stoves and fireplaces or to book a visit to one of our showrooms, please get in touch.